sameershukla/JavaFPLearning/README.md

 **FunctionCompositionExample**: Understanding the difference between 'compose' and 'andThen' functions.

-### The "functional.hof" package contains Higher Order Function examples, which are functions that either take other functions as arguments or return functions as results.
+### The "basics.hof" package contains Higher Order Function examples, which are functions that either take other functions as arguments or return functions as results.
 Here is the suggested order for learning these examples:

 **StringComparatorHof**: Example demonstrates passing Comparator Function to a Function and Compares Strings.